 Even though you will undoubtedly have many things going on in your life following your truck accident, it is still crucial you remember the statute of limitations pertaining to your case.
 If you let the statute of limitations expire before you file a lawsuit, there is almost no chance your case will ever be heard by a court.
 While there are rare exceptions built into California law for these situations, they are almost never applied to these cases.
-Because of this, it will be extremely important for you to contact a truck accident attorney Los Angeles truck accident victims turn to when situations such as this arise.
-By being proactive and contacting Gutierrez Law as soon as possible after your accident, you won't be taking any chances of missing this deadline.
+Because of this, it will be extremely important for you to contact an attorney when situations such as this arise to avoid missing government mandated deadlines.

 What if I'm Suing the State Government?

-In some accidents where large trucks strike other vehicles or pedestrians, the person driving is a government employee of the State of California.
-While this may seem as if it would make no difference in regards to your filing a lawsuit, it can actually make a significant difference in how your case is handled and ultimately resolved.
+In some accidents where large trucks strike other vehicles or pedestrians, the person driving is a government employee.
+While this may seem as if it would make no difference in regard to you filing a lawsuit, it can actually make a significant difference in how your case is handled and ultimately resolved.
 Should you be struck by a government employee who was driving a large truck, special rules will apply.
 In these situations, you will be given only six months to provide the state with notice of your claim.
 Once this is done, the state then has a specified period of time in which it can respond to your claim.
-Due to these cases often taking far longer than most victims anticipate, hire a personal injury lawyer Los Angeles accident victims know will start fighting hard for them on day one.
+Due to these cases often taking far longer than most victims anticipate, hire a lawyer for truck-related injuries.

 Gaining Much-Deserved Compensation

 Once your lawsuit is filed, it is then all about trying to gain as much compensation as possible for your injuries and other damages.
-Since you will be given only one chance to gain the money needed to cover your medical bills, replace current and future lost income, and compensate you for vehicle damage as well as your pain and suffering, hire Los Angeles truck accident attorneys who have reputations for excellence in such cases, such as the experienced attorneys at Gutierrez Law.
+You will be given only one chance to gain the money needed to cover your medical bills, replace current and future lost income, and compensate you for vehicle damage as well as your pain and suffering.

 Insurance Company Negotiations

 If you require compensation following your truck accident, do not sit back and allow the statute of limitations to expire.
 Instead, be aggressive in pursuing the compensation you deserve.
-To get started, consult a truck accident attorney Los Angeles victims know will get them the compensation to which they are entitled.
+To get started, consult with a legal professional that strives to get compensation they are entitled to.